RET People

 brodrig AT cct.lsu.edu

-http://institute.loni.org/Dr. Bety Rodriguez-Milla is the Scientific Coordinator of the LONI Institute.
+http://institute.loni.org/Dr. Bety Rodriguez-Milla is the Scientific Coordinator of the LONI Institute and LA-SiGMA.
 She earned her Ph.D. from Syracuse University in Physics.
 Dr. Rodriguez's research interests are in computational physics and condensed matter physics.
 More specifically, dynamics and statistical mechanics of disordered systems.
-At the LONI Institute (LI) her primary role is that of the LI Manager.
-She is also involved with education, outreach and training at the CCT and LONI Institute.
+At the LONI Institute (LI) her primary role is that of the Scientific Manager.
+She is also involved with education, outreach and training at the CCT, LA-SiGMA, and LONI Institute.

 Kathy Traxler